panosc-eu/panosc/Work Packages/WP4 Data analysis services/resources/ESRF-use-cases.rst

 Processing on multiple nodes with GPUs
 ======================================

-This a technical use case to assess the feasibility of running parrallel processing on multiple nodes of a compute cluster from a notebook for ,e.g., a 3D convolution.
+This a technical use case to assess the feasibility of running parrallel processing on multiple nodes of a compute cluster from a notebook for ,e.g., a tomography reconstruction.

 - Source code: https://gitlab.esrf.fr/paleo/sidi
 - License: `MIT <https://opensource.org/licenses/MIT>`_